The year 2020 marked 20 years of our commitment to and investment in communities across the country through our Healthy Generations program.

 The Anthem Foundation is investing in preventive programs that minimize controllable cardiovascular diseases and strokes, including efforts to reduce smoking, obesity, high blood pressure and stressful and inactive lifestyles.
-Heart disease is the leading cause of death in the U.S., with about 600,000 deaths each year, according to the Centers for Disease Control and Prevention.
-Coronary heart disease alone costs the U.S. $108.9 billion a year in healthcare services, medications and lost productivity.
+Heart disease is the leading cause of death in the United States, accounting for about 647,000 deaths each year, according to the Centers for Disease Control and Prevention.
+Coronary heart disease alone costs the country $219 billion a year in healthcare services, medications and lost productivity.

 American Heart Association

-Prevention offers the most cost-effective, long-term strategy for the control of cancer.
+Prevention offers the most cost-effective long-term strategy for the control of cancer.
 The Anthem Foundation partners with organizations that implement lifesaving cancer-prevention and early-detection programs.
 More than a million people in the United States get cancer each year.
-At least a third of all cancer cases are preventable if people make healthy choices such as not smoking, maintaining a healthy weight, eating right, keeping active, and getting recommended screening tests.
+At least a third of all such cases are preventable if people make healthy choices such as not smoking, maintaining a healthy weight, eating right, keeping active and getting recommended screening tests.

 Healthy Maternal Practices